iwanders/playground-interp-no_std-rs/notes.md

 // Oh, maybe my syscall eliminates the stack return address for when we jump out of println?

 Marking everything as clobbered doesn't seem to do anything, neither does saving / restoring rsp.

+Ok... disabled memcpy and memset for now... doing a float formatting segfaults, small strings seem to work?